 Purchase of shares

 The purchase of a target company’s shares does not result in an increase in the base cost of that company’s underlying assets; there is no deduction for the difference between underlying net asset values and consideration.
-There is no capital gains participation exemption in PRC tax law, so a PRC seller is subject to PRC CIT or WHT on the sale of shares, unless the consideration primarily consists of shares in the buyer and the reorganization relief (discussed in the section on equity later in this chapter) can be obtained.
+There is no capital gains participation exemption in PRC tax law, so a PRC seller is subject to PRC CIT or WHT on the sale of shares, unless the consideration primarily consists of shares in the buyer and reorganization relief (discussed in the section on equity later in this report) can be obtained.

 Tax indemnities and warranties